alecristia/CDSwordSeg/README.txt

 LANGUAGE="english" #right now, only options are qom, english -- NOTICE, IN SMALL CAPS

-2. Open and adapt if necessary chaCleanUp_human.text, particularly the two parts that are marked with "Attention" - this concerns data selection and clean up of common errors.
+2. Open and adapt if necessary chaCleanUp_human.text inside database_creation, particularly the two parts that are marked with "Attention" - this concerns data selection and clean up of common errors.